 Early History of Hangberg

-Before the 1950's Hangberg was the site of a workers’ Hostel, housing workers categorized as African.
+Before the 1950's Hangberg was the site of a workers’ Hostel, housing workers categorized as: African.
 Lumber and farming were the main industries in Hout Bay at the time, and most of the Coloured people working in these industries lived in the Hout Bay valley or close to the village.
-With the Group Areas Act of 1950 Hangberg was designated a “Coloured area”.
+With the Group Areas Act of 1950 Hangberg was designated a “Coloured Area”.
 This began a process of moving people classified as Coloured from the Hout Bay village to Hangberg.
 Apartments and council Houses were Built over the next decades to accommodate people being moved into the Settlements.

 In the 1950's the lumber industry was in decline and fishing, and factories processing fish, was rapidly becoming the largest industry in the Area.
 Coloured people made up the bulk of the labour force and were now needed to work on the harbour, hence the Settlement was established closest to the Harbour.
-Some parts of the apartheid government wanted to move the people categorized as Coloured people to the Cape flats, but the White owners of the fishing industry wanted a labour reserve close to the harbour.
+Some parts of the apartheid government wanted to move the people categorized as Coloured people to the Cape Flats, but the White owners of the fishing industry wanted a labour reserve close to the harbour.
 Some of the companies who owned factories on the Harbour, built and rented out houses to their workers.

 From 1950 to 1980 there was a series of Forced Removals in which people designated as Coloured were moved from the Hout Bay Village and the Hout Bay Valley to Hangberg.
 Some were moved twice, first closer to the Harbour around Beach Road and then to Hangberg.
-In the end of the 1970's several rows of houses on and above Beach Road were torn down and the inhabitants forced into Hangberg.
+In the end of the 1970's several rows of temporary houses on and above Beach Road were torn down and the inhabitants forced into Hangberg.
 With a booming fishing industry in the 1970's the original council houses and flats were quickly overcrowded, and some residents begun building their own houses.
 These types of informally constructed houses are in South Africa known as “Shacks”, but the local residents of Hangberg refers to them as “Bungalows”.
 Most of the informal houses were at this time built in between apartment buildings and behind houses.

 While there were some anti-apartheid activities in Hangberg in the 1980's the settlement was relatively calm during a period of turbulence in the rest of the country.
 The 1980's also saw an increase of gang activities and drug abuse.
 Little housing was built in the area after 1980 and would only resume after 1994 and with the implementation of the Reconstruction and Development Program (RDP).